SonicJobs Logo

 The Role

-You will collaborate closely with roboticists, machine learning engineers, clinicians, and hardware teams to rapidly prototype, test, and deploy new capabilities.
-The ideal candidate is excited by hard, open-ended technical problems and is comfortable moving fluidly between research and production engineering.
+You will collaborate closely with other machine learning engineers, roboticists, and clinicians to rapidly prototype, test, and deploy.
+The ideal candidate is excited by challenging, open-ended technical problems and highly motivated by our ultimate mission: to save lives.

 You Have